Slater Menswear

-Slater Menswear, also referred to as Slaters, is a Scottish menswear retailer with 26 stores across England, Wales and Scotland.
+Slater Menswear, also referred to as Slaters, is a Scottish menswear retailer with 27 stores across England, Wales and Scotland.
 It is family-run and was founded in 1904 in Glasgow by Samuel Slater as a tailor's shop.
 His son Ralph diversified the business into retail in 1973.
 Its current managing director is his grandson Paul.

 The first-ever store was opened on Howard Street in Glasgow, and this is still the brand's biggest store, as well as being home to their head office; this store was named as the world's largest single menswear store by the Guinness World Records.

 History

-The business was founded in 1904 by Samuel Slater originally as tailor's shop in Glasgow.
-His sons joined the business and helped to grow the company.
-One of his son's Ralph established the retail business in 1973 following a fire which nearly closed the company.
+The business was founded in 1904 by Samuel Slater originally as a tailor's shop in Glasgow.
+His children joined the business and helped to grow the company.
+One of his sons, Ralph, established the retail business in 1973 following a fire which nearly closed the company.
 The first store opened on Howard Street.
 Further stores opened in Ayr and Manchester in the 1980s with a rapid expansion in the 1990s resulting in a total of 23 stores.

-As of 2022, Slater Menswear has a total of 26 stores across Great Britain.
-The latest being opened in Chelmsford, Essex in 2018.
+As of 2023, Slater Menswear has a total of 27 stores across Great Britain.
+The latest being opened in York, Yorkshire in 2023.
 Its flagship store in Glasgow was listed by the Guinness World Records as the largest single menswear shop in the world.